adonix-org/cloud-spark/README.md

         this.use(cache());

         /**
-         * Optionally pass configution to the cache function:
+         * Optionally pass settings to the cache function:
          *
          * 	name — the name of the cache storage to use.
 If omitted,
          *         the default cache is used.